eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/notes/dom.md

 broccoliDiv.classList.add('broccoli-box')
 ```

-Demo: Let's go change styles in github in the browser!
+Demo: Let's go change styles in craigslist in the browser!

 ## Outcome
 Let's add functionality to our nametag!